brainstormforce/header-footer-elementor/README.md

 ### WORKS WITH ALL THEMES ###

-Elementor – Header, Footer & Blocks plugin works with all themes.
+Elementor – Header, Footer & Blocks Template plugin works with all themes.
 Few of the themes have direct support while for few you can choose a method to add theme support.

 In case you face any difficulty displaying header/footer, manually choose the theme support method.
-Visit Appearance > Header Footer Builder > Theme Support.
+Visit Appearance > Header Footer & Blocks > Theme Support.
 Select a method to suit your current theme and you are good to go!

 ### STEPS TO USE THE PLUGIN ###